The Formanek-Procesi group with base a right-angled Artin group: Residual nilpotence and Lie algebra: Introduction

-In this work, we investigate the associated Lie algebra of $FP(H)$ by providing an Elimination method for $\gr(FP(H))$.
-The Elimination method was introduced by Lazard in \cite{laz} for the study of nilpotent groups and $N$-series.
-In \cite{dk}, Duchamp and Krob study the free partially commutative Lie algebra and its universal enveloping algebra and prove a partially commutative version of Lazard's elimination, thus providing a presentation of the Lie algebra of a partially commutative set.

-In the present work, we prove a Lazard's Elimination version of the free Lie algebra by decomposing it into a summand of free Lie algebras and ideals that originate by the various relators that appear in the Formanek-Procesi group with base a raag.
-To achieve this decomposition, besides the classical Lazard's Elimination, we also use results of Labute \cite{labu1,labu} and of Duchamp and Krob \cite{dk}.
-As a result, we are able to get a presentation of the Lie algebra of the Formanek-Procesi group with basis a raag and to show that the Formanek-Procesi group with basis a raag is residually nilpotent.
+In this work, we investigate the associated Lie algebra of ${\rm FP(H)}$ by providing an elimination method for $\gr({\rm FP(H)})$.
+The elimination method was introduced by Lazard in \cite{laz} for the study of nilpotent groups and $N$-series.
+Duchamp and Krob \cite{dk} study the free partially commutative Lie algebra and prove a partially commutative version of Lazard's elimination.
+In the present work, we prove a Lazard's elimination version of the free Lie algebra by decomposing it into a summand of free Lie algebras and ideals that originate by the various relators that appear in the Formanek-Procesi group with base a raag.
+To achieve this decomposition, besides the classical Lazard's elimination, we also use results of Labute \cite{labu} and of Duchamp and Krob \cite{dk}.
+As a result, we get a presentation of the Lie algebra of the Formanek-Procesi group with basis a raag (see Theorem \ref{thm4.12}) and the quotient groups of the consecutive terms of its lower central series are free abelian groups of finite rank (see Corollary \ref{co4.13}).
+Furthermore, using a result of Guaschi and Pereiro \cite[Theorem 1.1]{gp}, we show that the Formanek-Procesi group with basis a raag is residually nilpotent (see Corollary \ref{co5.8}).
 A first attempt in that direction was made in \cite{sev}.
-In the process, we recover results of \cite{wade} concerning the Lie algebra of a raag.